-Condotta NFL Insider column: Haunted Arizona history aside, Seahawks say all they can think about is Sunday
+Haunted Arizona history aside, Seahawks say all they can think about is Sunday

 “It’s about this game,’’ Wilson said.
 “It’s about this opportunity.’’

-One that, unlike has happened a bit too much this season, the Seahawks can’t let slip through their hands.
+One that, unlike what has happened a bit too much this season, the Seahawks can’t let slip through their hands.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.